 Apply for a job

-You have to apply on the Civil Service jobs website when vacancies are being advertised.
+Apply on the Civil Service jobs website when vacancies are being advertised.

 To get alerts when vacancies are advertised, you can:

-Take the online driving examiner assessment
+Part 1: online driving examiner assessment

 - interpersonal skills - you’ll be given 3 behaviours and asked to choose the one that’s most and least important to you at work